TheFlash2k/classgen/README.md

 #### Features to be added:
 > Methods:
 A capability to add custom methods along with their parameters would be added soon.

+Why I made this script:
+During my exams, I really waste my time writing each setter, getter, constructor and stuff.
+I was free today and wanted more stuff on my github so decided to write this idk. ;-;